vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_05_implement_messaging_asc.md

 ### Create Azure Service Bus resources

 First, you need to create an Azure Service Bus namespace and one or more queues to send messages to.
-In your implementation, you will create two queues named `visits-requests` and `visits-confirmations`.
+In your implementation, you will create a queue named `visits-requests`.
 You can use the following guidance to implement these changes:

 - [Use the Azure CLI to create a Service Bus namespace and a queue](https://docs.microsoft.com/azure/service-bus-messaging/service-bus-quickstart-cli).
 - [Use Azure CLI to create a Service Bus topic and subscriptions to the topic](https://docs.microsoft.com/azure/service-bus-messaging/service-bus-tutorial-topics-subscriptions-cli).